dhutapratama/docs/session.md

 > **Warning**
 > To utilize session blocking, your application must be using a cache driver that supports [atomic locks](/docs/{{version}}/cache#atomic-locks).
 Currently, those cache drivers include the `memcached`, `dynamodb`, `redis`, and `database` drivers.
 In addition, you may not use the `cookie` session driver.

-By default, Laravel allows requests using the same session to execute concurrently.
+By default, Lets allows requests using the same session to execute concurrently.
 So, for example, if you use a JavaScript HTTP library to make two HTTP requests to your application, they will both execute at the same time.
 For many applications, this is not a problem; however, session data loss can occur in a small subset of applications that make concurrent requests to two different application endpoints which both write data to the session.

-To mitigate this, Laravel provides functionality that allows you to limit concurrent requests for a given session.
+To mitigate this, Lets provides functionality that allows you to limit concurrent requests for a given session.
 To get started, you may simply chain the `block` method onto your route definition.
 In this example, an incoming request to the `/profile` endpoint would acquire a session lock.
 While this lock is being held, any incoming requests to the `/profile` or `/order` endpoints which share the same session ID will wait for the first request to finish executing before continuing their execution:

     Route::post('/profile', function () {
         // ...